Duet v2.5 vs. Duet v3

 Ease of Use

 The Duet is about average for ease of use compared to the competition.

 Fold and Unfold

-Each seat has its own independently operated canopy.
-They are decent in size with a nicer flip out visor, but they aren't large compared to the competition, and they don't cover as much.
-The only ventilation on the canopy/seat is the mesh peek-a-boo window with the toggle closure.
-The closure is hard to operate, and while arguably silent compared to hook and loop closures, it doesn't keep the whole window cover closed as it is highly influenced by the wind.
+Each seat has its own canopy.
+They are decent in size with a flip out visor, but they aren't as large as the competition, and they don't cover as much.
+The only ventilation on the canopy/seat is the mesh peek-a-boo window with a toggle closure.
+The closure isn't ideal; while arguably silent compared to Velcro, it doesn't keep the window cover closed as it is influenced by the weather.

-The photos above show the Duet with the seat backs fully upright and canopies closed (left) and the seat backs fully reclined and canopies open (left).
+The photos above show the Duet with the seat upright and shade closed (left) and the seat reclined with the cover open (left).

 The Buggy has a 5-point harness in each seat.
-The harness itself is difficult to get off and only slightly easier to get it back on.
-The buckle itself is only average, and it takes two hands pressing on three different points of contact at the same time to open it, then you need to manually separate the straps from the buckle.
-Adjusting the harness in size isn't difficult, as there is only one adjustment for both upper and lower harness straps, making it much easier, but the shoulder strap height adjustment is a rethread operation (something we normally aren't fond of).
-It has three different height options and a 4.5-inch range from highest to lowest.
-The crotch strap is not adjustable.
+The harness itself is difficult to get off and only slightly easier to put on.
+The buckle is average, and it takes two hands pressing on three different points at the same time to open it, before manually removing straps from the buckle.
+Adjusting the harness size is easy, as there is one adjustment for upper and lower harness straps, but the shoulder height adjustment is a rethread operation (which is harder).
+It has three different height options and a non-adjustable crotch strap.

-The leg rests also don't adjust and it has a narrower foot base.
-The seat backs recline is difficult to operate and is a two-handed operation.
+The leg rests don't adjust and it has a narrower foot base.
+The seat backs recline is difficult to operate and requires two hands.

 Ease of Setup

-The Duet setup is hard compared to the competition, and it has a poorly designed manual.
-The instructions are multi-language with illustrations in the back of the book.
-It took us over 10 minutes to put it together, which is worse than over half the products.
+The Duet setup is hard with a poorly designed manual.
+The instructions are multi-language with illustrations in the back of the book and it took us over 10 minutes to assemble, which is worse than over half the competition.